IMTorgCustomSoln/vdi-workflows/pipelines/README.md

 * ???create separate `workflow-text_classify` and remove from ASR, Site_Scrape
 * ~~create `workflow-template` to be used as a template~~
 * ~~add `workflow_template` Tasks tests~~
+* discussion on foundation Task class
+* ???single parent class for workflow
+  - just provide i) list of tasks and ii) shape of records
+  - all Files and intermediate objects created for you
+  - automated validation, logging, error handling, and failover

 ### Ecomms